 What I ended up doing really helped me through that process.
-So let me share that with you.
+So let me share what worked for me with you.

 - I first asked friends and family if they wanted anything and many of them took something that they could remember my husband by (which was very sweet).

-- I then made the decision to donate items vs. having a yard sale (I just wasn’t emotionally up to doing a yard sale).
+- I then made the decision to donate unwanted items vs. having a garage sale (I just wasn’t emotionally up to doing a yard sale).

 - The next step was to create a list of all the areas in my home.
-19 rooms plus 2 screened in porches and 2 outdoor decks.
-11 closets plus 2 pantries.
+19 rooms plus 2 screened-in porches and 2 outdoor decks.
+11 closets, a laundry room, and 2 pantries.

 - I then made a schedule.
 I basically gave myself a decluttering timeline.
 Three days a week I would tackle one section of a room or a closet.
 It could be just a drawer or a shelf or an entire closet.
 Whatever I could manage to do on that day.
-No matter what – no matter how I felt – I stuck to the schedule!
+No matter how much time I had or how I felt – I stuck to the schedule!
 That was very important.

-- It took over a year to get rid of the majority of the stuff in our home so that I could downsize and move – but I did it.
+- It took over a year to get rid of the majority of the stuff in our home so that I could move to a smaller space – but I did it.

-It took years to accumulate all those tools, multiple sets of dishes, so many clothes I just stopped counting!
-I had to come to the realization that it was going to take some time to declutter.
-Once I accepted that, it was just a matter of sticking to the schedule.
+It took years to accumulate all those tools, multiple sets of dishes, and so many clothes I just stopped counting!
+I had to come to the realization that it was going to take extra time to declutter.
+Once I accepted that it was just a matter of sticking to the schedule.

 Just take it a bit at a time but stick to it.
-Having friends and family to help is always a bonus so don’t be afraid to ask.
+Having friends and family to help is always a good idea so don’t be afraid to ask.
 You can do it!

 4 Reasons Why Seniors Should Declutter